chef/chef-web-docs/chef_master/source/aws_marketplace.rst

    .. note:: You must assign the previously created IAM role or another role with full marketplace access.

 #.
 Increase the root volume size to a minimum of 30GB.
-You might consider even larger if you have hundreds of nodes or need to maintain months of Visibility data.
+You might consider even larger if you have hundreds of nodes or need to maintain months of node visibility data.
 #.
 Configure security group to include the required ports 22, 443 and 8989.
 #.
 Launch the Amazon Machine Image (AMI).